 API rate limits

-As of 1 January 2021, Exact has introduced new rate limits to limit the number of requests an app is permitted to send during a time window.
-Each limit has a specific behaviour when it is exceeded — for more details, please read Exact's article.
+The Exact Online API has rate limits to restrict the number of requests an app is permitted to send to the API during a time window, as well as other rate limits.
+Each rate limit has a specific behavior when exceeded – for more details, see API limits in the Exact knowledge base.

-- Daily limit — an app can make 50,000 API calls, per company, per day.
-As of 1 January 2021, new apps will be directly limited to 5,000 API calls, per company, per day.
+- Daily limit: an app can make 5,000 API calls, per company, per day.

-To allow your customers to connect to your production app, you must request permission from Exact.
-If you do not do this, then your users will encounter an error during the authorisation flow.
+To allow your customers to connect to your production app, you must first request permission from Exact, or users will get an error during the authorization flow.

 - Register a new application on Exact’s developer site.